 Anti-tracking extensions are different from ad blockers.
-The latter blocks ads, while anti-tracking extensions block cookies, while protecting you from malverising and tracking.
+The latter blocks ads, while anti-tracking extensions block cookies while protecting you from malvertising and tracking.
 Anti-tracking extensions keep yourself out of the sight of third party advertisers.

 If only you can find the most reliable anti-tracking extension, you can hide your browsing activities away from ridiculous advertisers by killing off their tracking cookies right in their very tracks.